-Application instructions: A minor change to the date of payment means a date of payment other than July during the holiday season (2 May-30 September).
+Application instructions: A minor change to the date of payment means a date of payment other than July during the holiday period (2 May-30 September).

-Example: The holidays earned by an employee amount to 30 week-days.
+An employee has earned 25 days of holiday.
 The hour-specific increments of a holiday credit year have amounted to 8% of the monthly salaries of the holiday credit year.
-The holiday bonus is the regular monthly salary for June plus 50% x 30/25 x 8% (temporary changes or unpaid absences are not taken into account).
-When an employment relationship comes to an end, the holiday bonus is calculated on the basis of the monthly salary applicable at the time the relationship ends.
+The holiday bonus is the regular monthly salary for June plus $50\% \times 25/21 \times 8\%$ (temporary changes or unpaid absences are not taken into account).
+When an employment relationship comes to an end, the holiday bonus is calculated on the basis of the monthly salary applicable on the date the relationship ends.

-If the employee's holiday pay is calculated on the basis of a percentage or, in situations involving changes as referred to in section 10, subsection 4 of the Annual Holidays Act, on the basis a monthly salary of the holiday credit year, the holiday bonus is 50% of the holiday pay including hour-specific increments, excluding the proportion of extra days pursuant to section $18(2 \, d-e)$.
+If the employee's holiday pay is calculated on the basis of a percentage or, in situations involving changes as referred to in section 10, subsection 4 of the Annual Holidays Act, on the basis a monthly salary of the holiday credit year, the holiday bonus is 50% of the holiday pay including hour-specific increments, excluding the proportion of extra holidays determined according to section 18, subsection 2d.